cdhiraj40/LeetDroid/README.md

 ### Demo Video

-Click on the video to go to see the demo of the app [![Demo Video](https://img.youtube.com/vi/4K_OnKxRmek/0.jpg)](https://youtu.be/4K_OnKxRmek)
+Click on the video to see the demo of the app
+[![Demo Video](https://img.youtube.com/vi/4K_OnKxRmek/0.jpg)](https://youtu.be/4K_OnKxRmek)

 ## 👇 Prerequisites